bdzevel/goalie-task-tracker/README.md

 Goalie

-A to-do list application written in Javascript, for practice.
+A to-do list application written in JavaScript, for practice.

+AngularJS will be the frontend

 Node.js is the backend